rudenoise/rudenoiseSite/md/swift-linux.md

 # Creating a Swift Package on Linux

-A few weeks back I decided to start building a tool using Swift on Linux.

-I'd used Swift v1 on an IOS project a while back and liked the language (functional, strong type system etc...) but felt that using it inside the IOS ecosystem didn't really allow me to get a "pure" Swift experience.

-Since then I've been happily back on Linux using OCaml as my "go to" language.
-But I kept an eye on Swift.
-It was open sourced and shortly after the Swift Toolchain became available for Ubuntu.
-I'd been reading about Graph Theory and wanted to play with the ideas so I thought I'd implement them in Swift.

-I like it.
-You might too, so here's a _fast_ guide to creating and releasing a Swift module.
+I like Swift and Linux, you might too, so here's a _fast_ guide to creating and releasing a Swift module.
+From Linux.

 ## Getting Started